opscart/k8s-llm-recovery-lab/docs/gpu-azure-provisioning.md

 1. labels the node `llm-recovery-role=gpu`
 2. installs NVIDIA Container Toolkit
-3. configures containerd with `nvidia-ctk`
+3. configures containerd with `nvidia-ctk` and sets the NVIDIA runtime as the default runtime for this GPU node
 4. restarts containerd and kubelet
 5. applies pinned NVIDIA Kubernetes device plugin `v0.20.0`
 6. requires Kubernetes to advertise `nvidia.com/gpu=1`

-NVIDIA's current Container Toolkit documentation recommends `nvidia-ctk runtime configure --runtime=containerd` followed by a containerd restart.
+The completed bootstrap required `nvidia-ctk runtime configure --runtime=containerd --set-as-default` followed by containerd and kubelet restarts.
+Without the default-runtime setting, the NVIDIA device plugin failed to initialize NVML inside its container even though the host driver was healthy.

 ## CNI